CCS-1L-F19/physical-modelling-synthesis/README.md

 A first-principles implementation of physical modelling synthesis using Web Audio API with an interactive Audio graph.

-## What is physical modelling synthesis?
-Physical modelling synthesis is a method of generating re The Karplus-Strong algorithm is

 ## Instructions
 The master branch version of the webapp is automatically published to this repo's Github pages: